Today we left our 18th century Greek home full of original art on a hill overlooking the town of Sirince.

 Ertunga says that in January this quaint little village turns into a camel fight locale.
 The males fight with their necks.
 The event is initiated by having a female camel walk by.

 Sardis was the capital city of Lydia.
 The local people were Lydians not Greeks.
-A Greek writer wrote that the Lydians’ morals were worse by even Greek standards.
+A Greek writer wrote that the Lydians’ morals were worse even by Greek standards.

 Croesus was the Lydian ruler.
 He invented coins in the 7th century BC.
 The first coins were called electrum and had animals on them denoting different denominations.